Average-case Speedup for Product Formulas: Random -local Hamiltonians

+In this section, we handle the edge case.
+Its presentation will suffer from adhoc prefactors, but fortunately, they will not impact the ultimate performance.
+The expression has an integral so we first remove it via unitary invariance of $\vertiii{\cdot}_*$ norm.
+Then, we may plug the polynomial into Theorem~\ref{thm:Gaussian_matrix}.

-Once removing the integral via unitary invariance of $\vertiii{\cdot}_*$ norm, we can plug in Theorem~\ref{thm:Gaussian_matrix}.
-We have a similar expression except for the constraint $\gamma_{g-1}=\gamma(m)$ coming from $g_m\ge 1$, and the sum $\sum_{m=2}^{J}$ outside the square root.
+We have a similar expression except for the constraint $\gamma_{g-1}=\gamma(m)$ coming from $g_m\ge 1$ and the sum $\sum_{m=2}^{J}$ outside the square root.
 This amounts to minor tweaks in the calculation.
 For the first term,

 The only difference from~\eqref{eq:g_order_gamma_u_v} is that once a pairing of $\vec{v}$ is chosen, we lose one choice of $\gamma'$, but this could happen at any $\gamma'_j$.
-In the second inequality, we bound $\max_j$ by $\sum_j$ to express the sum in terms of over $\vec{\gamma'}$.
-In the last inequality, we used